What Does a UX Designer Do?

 Don Norman, a cognitive psychologist and designer, coined the term “user experience” in his 1988 book The Design of Everyday Things.
 Norman became the first official user experience architect during his time at Apple in the 1990s.

-As a user experience designer, you’re responsible for users' overall satisfaction with a product.
+As a user experience design professional, you’re responsible for users' overall satisfaction with a product.
 Think of yourself as the customer’s advocate, always looking for ways to improve the customer’s experience.
-Let’s take a look at some of the tasks and responsibilities you’ll likely encounter throughout the design process.
+This approach to product development is often referred to as user-centered design.
+Let’s examine some of the tasks and responsibilities you’ll likely encounter throughout the design process.

 1. Understand the user and the brand.
-Think about what problem you’re trying to solve for the user (and how this aligns with brand goals).
+Think about what problem you’re trying to solve for the user (and how your design ideas can align with brand goals).

 2. Conduct user research.
 Identify user needs, goals, behaviors, and pain points.
+Testing designs before full implementation is critical.
 Tools for user research might include surveys, one-on-one interviews, focus groups, or A/B testing.
 At some companies, a UX researcher leads this process.

 3. Analyze what you’ve learned.
 At this stage, you’ll build user personas based on your research to help you identify the most important elements of the product or service.
 Start to map out what the user flow will look like.